RealDeuce/Voron-MKS-Monster8/README.md

 # Monster8 for Voron v2.4

 This is the config and any other files I end up needing for my install of a Monster8 in my Voron v2.4.
-So far, I don't have the board in my hands, so this is untested based on their github project here: https://github.com/makerbase-mks/MKS-Monster8
+So far, I have the entire motion system built and tested, just waiting for my toolplate to arrive.
+Based on their github project here: https://github.com/makerbase-mks/MKS-Monster8

 [Monster8-Klipper.cfg](./Monster8-Klipper.cfg) is a generic Klipper config that contains instructions